zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/customizations.md

 ];
 ```

-## Example Actions
+### Example

 The example actions on [GitHub](https://github.com/joolanders/ytp-form-actions) demonstrates with more details this workflow, simply download the repository and follow the Getting Started guide.

-## Included Actions

-Essentials core actions are a useful resource to get started when creating a custom action.
-They can be found in the `modules/form-actions` directory of the Essentials Package.
+Core actions are as well a useful resource to get started when creating a custom action.
+They can be found in the `modules/form-actions` directory of the Essentials downloaded package.